 Today, few adhere to Etna’s ancient practices.
-But one great estate, Calabretta, continues to make its majestic reds as in the past, releasing them only after a decade in their cellar.
-The wines are extraordinary—and the prices are extraordinarily low.
+But one great estate, Calabretta, continues to make its majestic reds as in the past, releasing them only after years in their cellar.

 Since the winery’s founding in 1900, the Calabretta family has farmed and produced wines from Etna’s ancient indigenous varieties—including Nerello Mascalese and Nerello Cappuccio—in the mountain’s unique noble vineyards.

-Slow Food’s current Slow Wine guide describes Calabretta’s style as “a thousand miles away” from other Italian wine, but the gap might be better measured in time, since the estate seems stuck somewhere in the 19th century.
+Slow Food’s Slow Wine guide has described Calabretta’s style as “a thousand miles away” from other Italian wine, but the gap might be better measured in time, since the estate seems stuck somewhere in the 19th century.

 In fact, Calabretta’s most distinguishing feature is its dedication to long aging, which has stayed the same throughout the family’s history as winegrowers.
-The Etna Rosso ages much like Barolo and Brunello were aged decades ago, in massive (50 to 70-hectoliter) neutral Slavonian oak botti for 6 to 7 years.
+The Etna Rosso ages much like Barolo and Brunello were aged decades ago, in massive (50- 70-hectoliter) neutral Slavonian oak botti for 6 to 7 years.

 Considering such traditional approaches, it’s not surprising that Calabretta’s wines are so reminiscent of the compelling Brunellos from Montalcino’s Soldera, Cerbaiona and Livio Sassetti, or the many great traditional Barolos of the ‘60s and ‘70s.

-Calabretta’s jewel is its Etna Rosso, a gift for lovers of traditionally made Italian reds like Barolo and Brunello.
-The long maceration and extended aging in botti shows in the wine’s velvety texture.
-It coats your palate without a trace of excess weight, sliding towards an effortless finish that seems endless.
-The complexity is stunning, revealing some of Barolo’s truffle, tar, and roses, against an underpinning of red fruit.
-A unique convergence of value, character, and age rarely seen in Italy, if not the world.
+Calabretta’s jewel is its Nerello Mascalese Vigne Vecchie, a gift for lovers of traditionally made Italian reds.
+The extended aging shows in the wine's velvety texture.
+It coats your palate without a trace of excess weight, sliding towards an unique convergence of value, character, and age rarely seen in Italy, if not the world.

 Adding to Cart.